hucki/codeworks_addressbook/README.md

 # codeworks_addressbook
-simple Address Book for the Codeworks Coding Assignment
+Address Book for the Codeworks Coding Assignment

 ## Original Coding Assignment
 Build a simple address book application using HTML, CSS, JavaScript and jQuery.